SaptakGit/NamasteFood/readme.md

         export default Component;
         import Component from "path";

-React Hook is a normal javascript utility function which is guven to us by React.
+React Hook is a normal javascript utility function which is given to us by React.
 The only thing is that the function has some logic behind it.
  - useState() - Superpowerfull State Variables.
  - useEffect()

+Whenever a state variable update React re-rander the component.

+Reconciliation Algorithm(React Fiber):
+    Whenever there is change in UI it is known as Reconciliation.
+    In React 16 a new algorithm (React Fiber) is come to update the DOM.

+    Virtual DOM : Representation of an actual DOM.
+It is besically the React Elements,the object which is given by React by createElement.

+    Diff Algorithm: It find out the differance between two virtual DOM(Old Virtual DOM and updated virtual DOM) and update the DOM.

+    Incremental Rendering: The ability to split the rendering work in different chunks over multiple frames.

+    React is fast because it is doing Efficient DOM manupulation.